-16 Under 22 credits and two or fewer Regents passed.
-17 Under 22 credits; or Under 33 credits and three or fewer Regents passed.
+Age Criteria 16 Under 22 credits and two or fewer Regents passed.
+17 • Under 22 credits; or Under 33 credits and three or fewer Regents passed.
 18 Under 22 credits; or Under 33 credits and four or fewer Regents passed; or Under 44 credits and one or fewer Regents passed.
 19 or older Under 33 credits; or Under 44 credits and one or fewer Regents passed.

-For students entering a high school from outside of the DOE, a credits-only criteria is used (because those students may not have taken Regents exams at their prior school).
+For students entering a high school from outside of the NYC Public School system,, a credits-only criteria is used (because those students may not have taken Regents exams at their prior school).

-Age Criteria for students entering from outside of DOE
+Age Criteria for students entering from outside of NYCPS

 16 Under 11 credits.

 17 Under 22 credits.

 18 Under 33 credits.

 19 or older Under 44 credits.